ThomasVon2021/blikvm/README.md

 <a href="README_CN.md">中文说明</a>
 </p>
 <p align="center">
-  <a href="https://www.blicube.com">BliKVM</a> helps you to manage servers or workstations remotely, regardless of the health of the operating system or whether one is installed.
+  <a href="https://www.blicube.com">BliKVM</a> is an open-source KVM, it has four versions: v1 CM4,  v2 PCIe, v3 HAT, v4 Allwinner.
+This device helps to manage servers or workstations remotely, regardless of the health of the operating system or whether one is installed.
+You can fix any problem, configure the BIOS, and even reinstall the OS using the virtual CD-ROM or Flash Drive.
+Unlike software-based remote management, you don't need to install any software on the controlled computer for non-intrusive control.
 </p>

 <p align="center">